manfredcalvo/n8n-nodes-ai-agent-mlflow/README.md

 **Cause:** Invalid experiment ID or workspace URL **Solution:**
-- Verify `MLFLOW_EXPERIMENT_ID` environment variable matches an existing experiment
+- Verify you have selected a valid experiment in the node configuration
 - Check the **Host** field in your Databricks credential is the full workspace URL (e.g., `https://adb-xxxxx.xx.azure.databricks.com`)
-- Create a new experiment in MLflow UI if needed
+- Try creating a new experiment using the "Create New" option

 #### 3. No traces appearing in MLflow